List of 9-1-1 characters: May Grant

-May Grant (Corinne Massiah) (seasons 2–6, 9; recurring season 1, 8; guest seasons 7) is Athena and Michael's daughter.
+May Grant (Corinne Massiah) (seasons 2–6, 9; recurring seasons 1, 8; guest season 7) is Athena and Michael's daughter.
 She attempts suicide in the first season due to being bullied by some girls in her school.
 Athena manages to save her in time and she recovers.
 She and Athena bump heads a lot over their views on life, as well as Athena's job as a cop.
 After she graduates high school, she decides to take time off before going to college and gets a job as a dispatcher in season four, despite Athena's initial resistance.
-However May stated the reason for her becoming a dispatcher so that Athena wouldn't be alone during calls, after the confrontation with Jeffrey Hudson.
+However May stated the reason for her becoming a dispatcher so that Athena would not be alone during calls, after the confrontation with Jeffrey Hudson.
 In season five, May starts a rivalry with veteran dispatcher, Claudette Collins, after the latter continuously ridicules her whenever they worked together.
 She then leaves her job at dispatch to attend college full-time at University of Southern California, making occasional appearances since then.

+After graduating college, she considers becoming a lawyer to follow in Athena's footsteps.
+However, after being rejected for an internship at a law firm, she realizes that law is not her desired path; she decides to apply to nursing school instead.
+She also begins dating Ravi Panikkar, a firefighter at the 118, further cementing the "found family" of the 118.

 Harry Grant

 Harry Grant (Marcanthonee Jon Reis (seasons 1–6 (Note: Reis is credited up until 6.01 but his last appearance as the character was in 5.11.)) and Elijah M. Cooper (season 7 – present)) (seasons 2–6, 9; recurring seasons 1, 7–8) is Athena and Michael's son.
-In the fifth season, Harry is kidnapped by serial rapist, Jeffrey Hudson, as revenge to Athena for arresting him.
+In the fifth season, Harry is kidnapped by serial rapist, Jeffrey Hudson, as revenge against Athena for arresting him.
 After his rescue, Harry has trouble coping with his trauma and it causes him to blame both Athena and Michael.

 He later goes to live with Michael in Florida, but comes back to L.A. in the series' 100th episode after punching a store clerk and is now wanted by the police.
 Although he doesn’t serve jailtime, he must remain in L.A. to serve his community service.
 In the ninth season, Harry dropped out of high school as soon as he turned 18 and started working as a barista.
+He decided to become a firefighter, much to Athena's dismay.
+He completes his training and is placed at the 118.

 Marcanthonee Jon Reis portrayed Harry in the first five seasons and declined to return in the seventh season.
 He was replaced by Elijah M. Cooper.